liampc/100-days-of-code/log.md

 Thougths: It's so satisfying to watch tutorials and learn how to make your code organized and cleaner.
 Excited to get better at it

+## Day 44 : 5 July 2020

+Progress: It's Sunday, review JS in sololearn app from phone

+## Day 45 : 6 July 2020

+Progress: Do exercises on functional programming on freecodecamp

+Thoughts: little bit rusty in using map(), filter() and reduce().
+I am having a hard time doing exercises in FCC because it is more on "plugging" codes instead of making one for myself